jbox-web/ajax-datatables-rails/README.md

 #### Searching on non text-based columns

 It always comes the time when you need to add a non-string/non-text based column to the `@searchable_columns` array, so you can perform searches against these column types (example: numeric, date, time).

 We recently added the ability to (automatically) typecast these column types and have this scenario covered.
-Please note however, if you are using something different from `postgre` (with the `:pg` gem), like `mysql` or `sqlite`, then you need to add an initializer in your application's `config/initializers` directory.
+Please note however, if you are using something different from `postgresql` (with the `:pg` gem), like `mysql` or `sqlite`, then you need to add an initializer in your application's `config/initializers` directory.

-If you don't perform this step (again, if using something different from `postgre`), your database will complain that it does not understand the default typecast used to enable such searches.
+If you don't perform this step (again, if using something different from `postgresql`), your database will complain that it does not understand the default typecast used to enable such searches.

+#### Configuration initializer

 You have two options to create this initializer: